Our Team

 Stephanie Gaillou

-Project Director, Re-Connect Project
+Program Director, Re-Connect Project

+Gaillou serves as Project Director of the RE-Connect Project, where she oversees the implementation of three evidence-based models across seven residential settings within NY’s largest nonprofit social service provider, the Jewish Board.
 Prior to this, she supported the implementation of evidence- based, community-driven responses to public safety at the local level in NYC through a pretrial reform project funded by the Mayor’s Office, and at the national and state level, where she provided training and consultation services to jurisdictions across the country looking to implement justice reform initiatives through the Department of Justice, including community courts, treatment courts, and tribal healing-to-wellness courts.
+She holds a B.A. from Columbia University in Middle East, South Asian, and African Studies.

 Tina Hawkins

-Project Manager, Virginia Northern Region
+Program Manager, Virginia Northern Region

 Hawkins has thirteen years of experience working within various community and school-based programs.
 Tina's past experiences as a direct care provider, support coordinator, program manager, administrative supervisor, and clinical supervisor are beneficial in her role with EBA.
 Tina is passionate about communication between providers and within the team in order to provider a high quality of care to individuals being served.
 Tina received a Bachelor's Degree in Psychology from Radford University and a Master's Degree in Counseling Psychology from Radford University.